j-greig/greig/_posts/2014-10-19-the-unspoken-d-word-depression.md

 title: The unspoken D word that eats you from the inside.
 date: 2014-10-19T10:01:47+00:00

-excerpt: "<p>What happened the day that I realised I couldn't go to work any more.</p>"layout: post
+excerpt: "<p>What happened the day that I realised I couldn't go to work any more.</p>"
+layout: post
 permalink: /the-unspoken-d-word-depression/
 categories:
   - Popular